nightscout/nightscout.github.io/docs/vendors/railway/new_user.md

 You can easily create a new Railway Nightscout site with a [MongoDB Atlas](/vendors/mongodb/atlas) database or a [Railway MongoDB database](/vendors/railway/database).

 **Pros**:
 * Nightscout fits in the 5$/month Hobby account
 * Easy to deploy or migrate an existing site from Heroku
 * Simple to use and troubleshoot
+* You can host several Nightscout sites within a single Hobby account
 * Can use a native Railway MongoDB database ($)

 **Cons**: